Company Profile

 2000-2009 - 5th Decade

-Since the turn of the century, Neoteric Hovercraft, Inc. has experienced rapid worldwide sales growth, and new dealerships have been established across the globe.
+Since the turn of the century, Neoteric Hovercraft, Inc. has experienced worldwide sales growth, and new dealerships have been established across the globe.
 Customers include the U.S. Department of Justice, Border Patrol; state airports; U.S. National Parks; and emergency, police, and fire agencies in nations throughout the world.

-The 4-passenger Neoteric Hovercraft is now manufactured with a range of 70 options, including 65hp and 100hp engines, as well as fuel injected versions.
+The 4-passenger Neoteric Hovercraft is manufactured with a range of 70 options, including 65hp and 100hp engines, as well as fuel injected versions.
 In 1994, Neoteric developed a 6-passenger Hovercraft; the first of this model, a rescue version, was shipped to South Korea in 2005.

 2000